rickellis/Arch-Linux-Install-Guide/README.md

 ## Add NVMe to mkinitcpio

 This step is only necessary if your computer is running PCIe storage rather than SATA.
 NVMe is a specification for accessing SSDs attached through the PCI Express bus.
 The Linux kernel includes an NVMe driver, so we just need to tell the kernel to load it.
-This is done by updating the MODULES variable in mkinitcpio (which is responsible for creating the initial ramdisk).
+This is done by updating the MODULES variable in mkinitcpio which we added HOOKS to previously.

 Edit the following config file: